MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 1. Navigate to <https://make.powerapps.com>.
 You may need to reauthenticate - click **Sign in** and follow instructions if needed.

+2. Select your **[my initials] Practice** environment at the top right if it is not already selected.

-2. In necessary, click the **Home** icon on the right side of the screen.
+3. In necessary, click the **Home** icon on the right side of the screen.
 Under the **Start from** section, select **Dataverse**.

-3. Select the OneDrive for business connection where you saved the Visits.xlsx file earlier.
+4. Select the OneDrive for business connection where you saved the Visits.xlsx file earlier.

 >   **NOTE:** *If a Dataverse connection does not exist:*